 The Lease Area is also transited by commercial fishing vessels.
-Automatic Identification System (AIS) data, although not used by all vessels, provides some indication of transit activity within the within the Lease Area.
+Automatic Identification System (AIS) data, although not used by all vessels, provides some indication of transit activity within the Lease Area.
 Most commercial vessels approaching the entrance to Chesapeake Bay from the North/South will use vessel fairways that avoid the lease area.
-Vessels from the Hampton Roads area ports heading towards the outer continental shelf Norfolk Canyon area may transit

-East/West through the northern portion of the lease area.
+Vessels from the Hampton Roads area and/or other Chesapeake Bay area ports (e.g., Cape Charles, VA), fishing offshore of the Lease Area towards the outer continental shelf or Norfolk Canyon area may transit East/West through the northern portion of the Lease Area.
 Vessels traveling North/South to and from North Carolina ports, that bypass the Chesapeake Bay, may also transit through the Lease Area.
 Overall, commercial fishing vessel transit traffic through the Lease Area is minimal.